Keyboard Shortcut Guide for Artists

 By using shortcut keys, you can make drawing with your software much easier!

-This tutorial uses the Clip Studio Paint UI, but you can use the same shortcut keys for Photoshop and Paint Tool SAI.
+This tutorial uses the Clip Studio Paint shortcuts, but you can use the same keys for Photoshop shortcuts and Paint Tool SAI shortcuts.

 Example 1: Zooming in on the canvas